thejoshwolfe/yazl/README.md

 So theoretically, clients could delete the file from the file system immediately after calling this function, and yazl would be able to function without any trouble.

+If too many open fd's scares you, see the `fdclose` event.

 #### addReadStream(readStream, metadataPath, options)

 Adds a file to the zip file whose content is read from `readStream`.